FoundationDB/fdb-kubernetes-operator/docs/design/unified_sidecar_and_process_monitor.md

 	Literal - A value provided in the argument Concatenante - A combination of other arguments Environment - A value from an environment variable ProcessNumber - A value calculated from the process number.
-The podNames are numbered starting from 1.
+The processes are numbered starting from 1.
 }
 ```